radius-project/blog/radblog/content/posts/2024/bicep-merge/index.md

 Radius resource types also needed to have the same level of functionality as built-in resource types in Bicep.
 This included defining functions for resources that would enable users to access properties like secrets, connection strings, passwords, etc. Bicep supports method definitions for Azure resources through their built-in [Azure type provider](https://github.com/Azure/bicep/tree/main/src/Bicep.Core/TypeSystem/Providers/Az), but not for functions on other resources.
 Because of this limitation, relying solely on the Bicep compiler did not meet all our requirements.

-The key gap we needed to address with the `rad-bicep` compiler was extensibility and there were a few requirements to ensure `rad-bicep` solved it:
+The `rad-bicep` compiler needed to address extensibility with the following specific requirements:

 1. Seamless resource type integration: Adding new resource types and functionality should be an easy and automated process without needing to rebuild the Bicep compiler and tools.
 2. Independent versions: Radius will use Bicep as an IaC tool, but the projects will operate separately.
 Radius and Bicep will release new versions independently, with no coordination between the two.